Read chapters

 Catherine would have been justly satisfied had she known that the lord did think of her after their meeting.

-The following morning at breakfast, mother and son were conversing.
+The following morning at breakfast, mother and son conversed.

-"How was the theatre last night, Alex?"
-Lady Agatha observed her son as he took his time to answer.
+"How was the theatre last night, Alex?" the Dowager Marchioness of Aylesbury asked, watching her son as he took his time to answer.

 He gave a slight gesture.
 "It was an evening well spent."